wdbm/ucom-eli/README.md

           - icon: <launcher 2 icon>
        - <launcher 3 name>
           - command: <launcher 3 command>

+Launchers can be configured by a Markdown list of the following form using [desktop entry](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) specifications:

+    - launchers
+       - <launcher name>
+          - desktop entry: <.desktop file path>

 An example configuration file is included, which can be used in the following way: